Design tips for small kitchens: how to maximise your space

 Add depth to your drawer and cabinet storage with pull-out baskets and store smaller items neatly away with tray dividers and storage containers.

-Try to let as much natural light into the kitchen as possible, to give the room a bright and airy feel.
-And keep window dressings simple – no bright colours or fussy designs that will block out the much needed daylight.
+If you’re wondering how to make a small kitchen look bigger, the answer is to try and let as much natural light in as possible, to give the room a bright and airy feel.
+You should also keep window dressings simple – no bright colours or fussy designs that will block out the much-needed daylight.

-Good task lighting becomes even more crucial in a small space too.
-Position lights under the cabinets to illuminate the countertops and use spotlights rather than low hanging pendants so not to take up any of the limited ceiling or visual space.
+Good task lighting becomes even more crucial in a small fitted kitchen too.
+Position lights under the cabinets to illuminate the countertops and use spotlights rather than low hanging pendants so as not to take up any of the limited ceiling or visual space.

 Try to keep it simple.
 If there's too much colour going on in one small area, the kitchen could end up looking chaotic.
-Stick to one or two colours and choose similar shades for the cabinets, walls and floors.
+The key to small kitchen designs is to stick to one or two colours and choose similar shades for the cabinets, walls and floors.

 Of course, white reflects light, enhancing the space.
 An all-white kitchen – cabinets, countertops, walls and floor – creates a seamless space with no boundaries.